 - From the borrower’s perspective, notes payable become an instrument with stringent terms and are often a binding agreement

-Notes payable also incur interest which is treated as an expense and is listed on both profit and loss as well as cash flow statement.
+It is also incur interest which is treated as an expense and is listed on both profit and loss as well as cash flow statement.
 A distinguishing characteristic of notes payable is that it is termed as a promissory note.
-Notes payable are also critical in terms of payment schedule while also being interest bearing component.
+These are also critical in terms of payment schedule while also being interest bearing component.

-Notes payable are also significant when businesses want to extend the payment period or credit period and hence issue note.
-Notes payable also feature a discount that is the difference between the proceeds of a note payable and its face value and is written in a contra liability account.
+These are also significant when businesses want to extend the payment period or credit period and hence issue note.
+It also feature a discount that is the difference between the proceeds of a note payable and its face value and is written in a contra liability account.

 This is a guide to Notes Payable.
 Here we also discuss the definition and notes payable journal entry along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –